 Augusta, Georgia is on the central eastern border of the state and lies just across the Savannah River from South Carolina.
 The area boasts a warm climate, pleasant Southern living lifestyle, and is home to The Masters golf tournament at the prestigious Augusta National Golf Club.

-A couple of years ago, Forbes wrote that Augusta may be the South’s best kept secret.
+A few years ago, Forbes wrote that Augusta may be the South’s best kept secret.
 But judging by the recent population growth in Augusta, it looks like the secret is out.
-In fact, over the next five years, about 13,000 new residents are expected to move to the Augusta area, helping to keep the real estate market strong and steady.
+Over the past decade, the population of the Augusta area has grown by 8.2%, adding over 38,000 new residents since 2010.

 Key Population Stats:

-- Augusta is the 2nd-largest city in Georgia (just behind Atlanta) with a population of about 200,000 in the city and more than 600,000 residents in the Augusta-Aiken metropolitan area.
+- Augusta is the 3rd most populous city in Georgia (after Atlanta and Columbus) with a population of about 202,000 in the city and more than 611,000 residents in the Augusta-Aiken metropolitan area.

 - Augusta MSA includes Richmond, Columbia, Burke and McDuffie counties in Georgia and Aiken and Edgefield counties in South Carolina.

-- Over the last ten years, the population of Augusta has grown by 8.5% with about half of that growth arriving in the last five years.
+- Over the last ten years, the population of Augusta has grown by 3.0%, according to the most recent census.

-- Job growth in Augusta was 1.7% last year with a metro area cost of living 8% below the national average.
+- Employment growth in Augusta was 0.2% between December 2020 and October 2021, with the metro area boasting a cost of living nearly 20% below the national average.

 Key Employment Stats:

-- GDP of the Augusta-Richmond County MSA is more than $28 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 30% over the last ten years.
+- GDP of the Augusta-Richmond County MSA is nearly $30 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 37% over the last ten years.